A new proof of Legendre's theorem on the Diophantine equation $ax^2+by^2+cz^2=0$: Introduction

-Let $f(x,y,z)=ax^2+by^2+cz^2$ be a ternary quadratic form having nonzero integral coefficients.
-An interesting question is to determine when the Diophantine equation $f(x,y,z)=0$ has a nonzero solution.
-It's natural to assume $a$, $b$ and $c$ squarefree; we will further assume that they are pairwise relatively prime, since if, for instance, $a$ and $b$ have a common divisor $p$, then $ax^2+by^2+cz^2=0$ has a nonzero solution if and only if $(a/p)x^2+(b/p)y^2+cpz^2=0$ has one.
+It is natural to assume $a,b,c$ in equation \eqref{E3} are nonzero square-free integers with $(a,b,c)=1$.
+Assume further $a,b,c$ are pairwise relatively prime, since if, for instance, $a,b$ have a common divisor $d$, then $ax^2+by^2+cz^2=0$ has a nonzero solution if and only if $(a/d)x^2+(b/d)y^2+cdz^2=0$ has one.

-For this question, Legendre proved a renowned result in 1785 as follows. \begin{thm} Let $a, b, c$ be nonzero, squarefree, rational integers such that $(a,b)=(b,c)=(c,a)=1$.
-Then, the Diophantine equation
+Now, for the existence of a nonzero solution of equation \eqref{E3}, Legendre proved a renowned result in 1785 as follows.

-has nonzero solutions if and only if the following conditions hold.
-2pt {\bf(A)} Not all of $a,b$ and $c$ have the same sign; 2pt {\bf(B)} $-bc$, $-ca$ and $-ab$ are quadratic residues modulo $a$, $b$ and $c$, respectively. \end{thm}
+\begin{thm} Let $a,b,c$ be nonzero square-free integers such that $(a,b)=(b,c)=(c,a)=1$.
+Then, the Diophantine equation \eqref{E3} has a nonzero solution in $\Q^3$ if and only if one has 2pt {\bf(A)} $a,b,c$ do not have the same sign; 2pt {\bf(B)} $-bc,-ca,-ab$ are quadratic residues modulo $a,b,c$, respectively. \end{thm}